-You can also integrate Statuspage with Intercom to give your customers the ability to report incidents directly from the Intercom dashboard.
-This integration means that you can add status updates as part of your account management workflow, so you don't have to worry about keeping track of them separately.
+You can even integrate Statuspage with Intercom to give your customers the ability to report incidents directly from the Intercom dashboard.
+With this integration , you can add status updates as part of your account management workflow, so you don't have to worry about keeping track of them separately.

 Survicate is a tool that lets you send your users NPS, CSAT and CES surveys straight from Intercom, through messenger or emails.
 Survicate helps you streamline your survey process and makes it easier for customers to reply to them, meaning both engagement and response rates go through the roof.
 A neat feature about Survicate is that you also receive data from surveys that were completed — if a user abandoned them midway, for example.

 This integration also gives you access to a separate product called Feedback Hub, that helps you import and organize customer feedback you've received on Intercom.

 With the Blendo integration, companies can more easily sync customer data generated in Intercom in one place.
 From there, they can easily combine it with other types of data from different sources: payments data, events data and the like.
 This makes reporting across multiple data sources a piece of cake.
 And it also goes a long way towards giving you a 360-degree video of your customer.

 Polytomic is another integration that allows you to sync data from a variety of sources.
 Its also built to be easy to use, so you don't need the help of engineers when you're syncing app databases, data warehouse, and spreadsheets to Salesforce, Marketo, HubSpot, Zendesk, or, in this case, Intercom!
 It also allows you to automate the data sync process or set up custom sync schedules to make sure that all you're working with current and relevant data that is consistent across all your systems.